kalmiallc/kalmia-sql-lib/README.md

 # Kalmia SQL lib

 This package contains common sql functions and connection manager.
+The following modules are present:

+- common: Module contains base model and validators.
+- db-connection: Connection manager for handling the DB connection.
+- db-logger: Logger which writes logs to the DB.

+Examine tests for usage examples.

 This package must be build, and the dist folder is committed.
 It is done this way because of the NPM build problems.
 To release a new version, npm build must be done (don't forget to update the version in the package.json)